 Set up a customer success strategy where your team is aware of the customer requirements as well as your quality process.
 At each step of their work, they should be able to ensure your lab's quality policy and your customer quality requirements are aligned thoroughly.

 Also, these tips would come handy while you showcase your team’s capability to your customer

-- Have a system in place to ensure regular upskilling of your calibration technicians
+c) Have system in place to ensure regular up-skilling of your calibration technicians

 They invested in comprehensive commercial calibration management software & makes the most out of it.

 It's important to have a comprehensive commercial calibration management software in place to manage your lab process.
 A good commercial calibration management software can help you deliver high-quality service in lesser turn around while saving costs.

 Here are the most important features to look for while making an investment decision on a commercial calibration management software

 a) Flexible, Intuitive and scalable Calibration certificate preparation module

 b) Features to help you define your uncertainty formulae, pass/fail criteria, CMC budgets, etc.